Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Grooming

-Corgis have thick double coats that are medium long.
-They shed continuously, with heavier shedding occurring twice a year.
+Corgis have thick, medium-long double coats that shed continuously, with heavier shedding occurring twice a year.

-Grooming your Corgi is not hard, but you will have to keep on top of the shedding if you don’t want hair all over the place.
+Grooming your Corgi is not hard, but you must keep on top of the shedding if you don't want hair all over the place.
 They only need baths if they get dirty, but regular baths may help you control the shedding.

 The rest is self-explanatory: trim his nails regularly, brush his teeth, and give him plenty of love and attention!